-CONSTRUCTION PROJECTS BID SUBMISSION CHECKLIST & INSTRUCTIONS
+CONSTRUCTION PROJECTS BID SUBMISSION CHECKLIST & INSTRUCTIONS checklist are not enclosed in sealed bid packet.

 Please submit bid proposal documents in the order below.
 Check off attachments and submit this checklist to ensure you have completed the following necessary forms with your offer.